A Note on the IR Finiteness of Fermion Loop Diagrams: Conclusion

 \section{Conclusion}

 In the above, we have shown that the most general possible fermion loop diagram is IR finite.
 We have seen that the soft finiteness of fermion loop diagrams follows from simple power counting in vanishing loop momentum while their collinear finiteness results, utilizing various properties of massless external particles attached to the loop.
-The result holds even for axial coupling of external particles with the fermion.
-Though we have not considered any flavor change in the loop, it should be clear from above analysis that our result remains true for any possible flavor changing interaction vertex in the loop.
-We would also like to emphasize that this result is important from the point of view of making numerical checks on codes for calculating fermion loop diagrams.
+We have verified this fact in many triangle, box and pentagon type fermion loop diagrams.
+We have further applied this result to obtain the IR singular structure of box scalar integrals in terms of those of reduced triangle scalar integrals.
+We would also like to emphasize the importance of this result from the point of view of making numerical checks on the calculation of complicated fermion loop diagrams.